Prof William O.C. Symondson - PhD

 I have a particular interest in slugs and their natural enemies.
 Advice on slug control in the garden.

-- Dr Victoria San Andres (Spanish Government Fellowship, working on intraguild predation)
+- Dr Victoria San Andres (Spanish Government Fellowship, working on intraguild predation - she has left but still writing papers)

 - Dr Meta Virant-Doberlet (from the National Institute of Biology, Ljubljana, working on interception and exploitation of intraspecific vibrational communication between insects by generalist predators and on possible hybrid speciation in Aphrodes leafhoppers)

-- Prof Josep Pinol (on sabbatical from the University of Barcelona, working here on analysis of predation by spiders and carabids in cereal fields using next generation sequencing)
+- Prof Josep Pinol (on sabbatical from the University of Barcelona, working here on analysis of predation by spiders and carabids in cereal fields using next generation sequencing - recently left but papers being completed)

-- Dr Elizabeth Clare (funded by a Canadian fellowship, working here on developing next generation sequencing of prey DNA in tropical bat faeces)
+- Dr Elizabeth Clare now at Queen Mary College, a visitor to my lab while developing next generation sequencing of prey DNA in bat faeces.

 - Ms Azniza Mahyudin (“Analysis of the population genetics and diets of cave-roosting bats in Sabah”)